millionhz/cplusplus-notes/README.md

 The easier way to look at it is to just use the ASCII table for comparisons.
 The character with the lower ASCII value will be less than the character with  higher ASCII value.

-Also, longer words have a value higher than lower words.

 # Switch Statement

 ```cpp